 On the evening of 8th August, the Battalion arrived off the coast of Gallipoli and the following day landed at “C” Beach, Suvla Bay.
 Whilst serving at Gallipoli, Thomas suffered two attacks of dysentery.
 The second proved to be fatal and he died on board hospital ship HMHS Guildford Castle on 24 November 1915 at the age of 21.
-This must have happened when the ship was very close to Lemnos as he was buried in East Mudros Military Cemetery rather than at sea as was the usual custom.
-His death was reported in the Macclesfield Times of 17 December 1915.
+His death was reported in the Macclesfield Times on 17 December 1915:

 Brother of John (Jack) Pedley who served with the 7th Cheshire Regiment with service number 3801 (later 291218), was invalided home from the Dardanelles, then sent out to France in 1917, injured there in August 1917 and awarded a silver war badge in April 1918 due to his injuries.